 A substantial portion of our operations are located in the United States, and the majority of our sales since inception have been made in United States dollars.
 Accordingly, we have assessed that we do not have any material net exposure to foreign currency rate fluctuations.
 However, as our business in markets outside of the United States continues to increase, we will be exposed to foreign currency exchange risk related to our foreign operations.
-Fluctuations in the rate of exchange between the United States dollar and foreign currencies, primarily the Pound Sterling, the Euro and the Australian Dollar, could adversely affect our financial results, including our revenues, revenue growth rates, gross margins, income and losses as well as assets and liabilities.
+Fluctuations in the rate of exchange between the United States dollar and foreign currencies, primarily the Pound Sterling, the Euro, Australian Dollar, Canadian Dollar and Israeli Shekel, could adversely affect our financial results, including our revenues, revenue growth rates, gross margins, income and losses as well as assets and liabilities.
 We do not currently hedge our exposure to foreign currency exchange rate fluctuations, but we may choose to do so in the future.
-We estimate that an immediate 10% adverse change in foreign exchange rates not currently pegged to the U.S. dollar would have decreased our reported net income by an immaterial amount for the years ended December 31, 2018, 2017 and 2016.
+We estimate that an immediate 10% adverse change in foreign exchange rates not currently pegged to the U.S. dollar would have increased our reported net loss by an immaterial amount for the years ended December 31, 2020, 2019 and 2018.

 ITEM 8.
-FINANCIAL STATEMENTS AND SUPPLEMENTARY DATA

-REPORT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM
+FINANCIAL STATEMENTS AND SUPPLEMENTARY DATA REPORT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM